Pool Rules

 3. Dive only straight from the end of the board.
 Never dive off the side of the board.

 4. Never double bounce at the end of the board.
-A double bounce is defined as 2 consecutive bounces at same general spot on the board not in progression towards the end of the board..
+A double bounce is defined as 2 consecutive bounces at the same general spot on the board not in progression towards the end of the board.

-5. Diver must check under the board and in front before diving – the diver is responsible if he/she hits a swimmer.
+5. The diver must check under the board and in front before diving – the diver is responsible and should never hit a swimmer when diving into the pool.

 6. Do not hang from inside the pool on the end or side of the diving board.